Frank Bertaina: Career

 In a seven-year major league career, Bertaina posted a 19–29 record with 3.84 ERA in 100 pitching appearances, including 66 starts, five shutouts, six complete games and 10 games finished, giving up 208 runs (176 earned) on 399 hits, while striking out 280 and walking 214 in 413 innings of work.

 During his minor league career, Bertaina led the Eastern League in winning percentage (.733) in 1964 while pitching for the Elmira Pioneers, topped the International League in strikeouts (188) with the Rochester Red Wings in 1965, and won the International League winning percentage title (.800) with the 1970 Red Wings.
 He was inducted into the Red Wings Hall of Fame in 2005.

 Personal life

 Bertaina co-founded Fishing International, one of the first travel agencies in the world dedicated to those who enjoyed fishing.
-He also co-owned and operated Lava Creek Lodge in Fall River Mills for many years.
+He also co-owned and operated Lava Creek Lodge in Fall River Mills, California for many years.

 Death

-Bertaina died in Santa Rosa, California at the age of 65, following complications from a heart attack.
+Bertaina died at age 65 in Santa Rosa, California on 3 March 2010 following complications from a heart attack.